 Check out the Ballard Locks here on Google Maps.

-Pike Place Market
+Roam Around Pike Place Market

-What To Do At The Pike Place Market
+What to do at The Pike Place Market

-Watch the fish fly at Pike Place Fish
+Watch the Fish Fly at Pike Place Fish

+We think one of the best attractions in Seattle is the Pike Place Fishmongers at Pike Place Fish Co.
+If you’ve never seen them in action, I can tell you it’s an entertaining show.
+Not only will you be taken back by the massive selection of fresh fish but in order to keep up with the orders, these fish really do fly.
 To keep the sales moving the fish are tossed from the outer display racks to the middle where the fish are weighed and packaged for sale.
 It makes for quite a show.

 They also overnight ship fish packed on dry ice just about anywhere so be sure to grab something to meet you when you get back home.